How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 So how do you market in this new era?

-For Alice, the key is moving away from lead generation and embracing demand generation.
+For us, the key is moving away from lead generation and embracing a demand generation model.

-Downloading a report on the state of cold calling in 2024 doesn’t equal intent to buy sales intelligence software.
+Downloading a report on the state of cold calling doesn’t equal intent to buy sales intelligence software.

 A big part of this shift is focusing more on the dark side of marketing:

-If you aren’t sure what they are, Alice provided a quick definition:
+If you aren’t sure what they are, here’s a quick definition:

 “The dark funnel is a term that means the places that buyers are engaging and making decisions that no attribution software or tracking can account for.”

-This is important because it forces marketers to consider the intricate ways in which buyers buy.
-It isn’t a linear process that it might once have been.
+This is important because it forces marketers to consider the complex ways in which buyers make purchasing decisions.
+It isn’t a linear process that it once was.
 Many purchasing decisions now occur within these untrackable spaces.

 What was the problem with lead generation?

-Alice explained why lead gen was no longer viable at Cognism.
+We have begun to explain why lead gen was no longer viable at Cognism.
+But now, we want to show you.

 The blue on the graph represents Cognism’s declared intent inbound.